Harvest planning calculator

 Dry yield = wet harvest × dry-down % × (1 - loss %)

-Labor hours = wet harvest ÷ trim speed
+Labor hours ≈ wet harvest ÷ processing throughput

 Important Reminder

-• Wet and dry numbers are different jobs: labor and drying space care about wet biomass; packaging and inventory care about dry trimmed yield.
+• Wet and dry numbers are different jobs: labor and drying space care about wet biomass; packaging and inventory care about dry yield after processing.

 • Staggered harvests change the math: if you cut half the room now and half later, plan each wave separately.

-• Use conservative assumptions first: it is easier to absorb upside than rescue an overloaded trim room.
+• Use conservative assumptions first: it is easier to absorb upside than rescue an overloaded work area.

 60° F (15.5° C)